126.96.36.199 Partially Authoritarian Governments

 “Mr Erdogan has complete control of the executive, including the power to issue decrees, appoint his own cabinet, draw up the budget, dissolve parliament by calling early elections, and pack the bureaucracy and the courts with political appointees.”

 Both Russia and Turkey hold elections but there is no effective opposition in either country, so they are one-party States in practice whilst retaining the vestiges of democratic legitimacy.
-Their populations cannot easily change their governments.
 Human rights and freedom of the press are curtailed in both.
+Their populations cannot easily change their governments, but that does not necessarily mean that their leaders are unpopular.